schollenberger/pi-sensorlab/IR_receiver/IR_Receiver-readme.md

     frequency    36000
     ```
-  That means the protocol encodes the bits via the space duration, the standard
+  This description means that the protocol encodes the bits via the space
-  pulse width is 400µs, a space of 400µs represents a logical zero and a space
+  durations, the standard pulse width is 400µs, a space of 400µs represents a
-  of 1200µs represents a logical one.
+  logical zero and a space of 1200µs represents a logical one.
   Header is a 4ms pulse and 1.6ms space.
   The message is 48 bit long, with a 31bit header with value `0x20020680` and
   17 command bits for which the command table is presented in the list.

+  This matches what has been measured on a real Panasonic DVD remote control
+  with the difference of the pre-data value.

   Another link shows some TV Codes that matched my remote control:
     https://tasmota.github.io/docs/Codes-for-IR-Remotes/